Posted: 14 July 2017

 To make your picnic pretty use wax paper with ribbon to pack your picnic items.
 Reusable tins and serving bowls are a great alternative to plastic wraps and disposable plastic containers.
 When in doubt, a sealable bag always comes in handy and can be reused.

 Don’t own a picnic basket?
 No worries, use two big recycled canvas groceries bags.
 Pack one with room temperature goodies and add a couple of cold packs to the second bag for items that need to stay chilled.
-A piece of cupboard from a recycled box can be measured and cut to place between layers of containers in your bags, this will the bags sturdy and easy to travel.
+A piece of the cupboard from a recycled box can be measured and cut to place between layers of containers in your bags, this will the bags sturdy and easy to travel.

 Don’t forget study non-breakable plates and utensils.

 Other useful things include napkins, paper towels, salt and pepper shakers, and serving utensils.
-A table cloth with make your picnic feel complete even when used in the grass and not on a table top.
+A table cloth with makes your picnic feel complete even when used in the grass and not on a table top.